suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 ## Catalog Examples

-The following section provides non-normative JSON examples of various catalogs comopliant with this draft. .
+The following section provides non-normative JSON examples of various catalogs compliant with this draft.

-TODO: add examples to show CMAF, mixed format, delat updates.
+TODO: add examples to show CMAF, mixed format, delta updates.

 ### Lip Sync Audio/Video Tracks with single quality

-This example shows catalog for the media sender, Alice, capable of sending audio and video tracks and share lip-sync relation.
+This example shows catalog for the media sender, Alice, capable of sending lip-synced audio and video tracks.

 ~~~json
 {